 New Technologies: Mini, Mobile, and Contactless Payments

 After the turn of the century, credit cards kept evolving, especially the technology behind them.

 Starting in 2002 with Bank of America, a new “mini card” fad began, as some issuers rolled out keychain-sized versions of traditional cards.
 The Discover 2GO credit card was a kidney-shaped card that fit into a keychain case and made Time’s Top 10 Everything 2002 list.

-Mobile wallets emerged in 2008, shortly after the dawn of smartphones when Apple opened their App Store.
-In May 2011 Google Wallet led the way for apps that stored payment card information for use in place of a physical card.
+Mobile wallets emerged in 2008, shortly after the dawn of smartphones when Apple opened its App Store.
+In May 2011, Google Wallet led the way for apps that stored payment card information for use in place of a physical card.

 The CARD Act of 2009: Additional Regulations

 The Credit Card Accountability Responsibility and Disclosure Act of 2009, also known as the "CARD Act," was signed into law on May 22, 2009, by President Barack Obama and represented a sweeping attempt to crack down further on harmful card issuer practices.

 The CARD Act has reduced credit card costs to consumers by more than $100 billion over the past decade, which is one of its more significant impacts.
 The law, which is enforced by the Consumer Financial Protection Bureau (CFPB), offers several consumer protections:

 - Cost savings: Limits surprise interest rate increases, caps late fees, and requires more consistent billing practices, often called "upfront pricing."